edgex-Tech/edgex-golang-sdk/python_sdk/TESTING.md

 This script uses dummy values for the required environment variables and only tests endpoints that don't require authentication.

+**Note**: Some tests, particularly the WebSocket test, may be skipped due to connection issues or API limitations.
+This is expected behavior and doesn't indicate a problem with the SDK.

 ### Running Mock Tests

 To run integration tests with mock values (for testing the SDK structure without real API calls):